jjclowe/comeon-javascript-test/README.md

 # comeon-javascript-test

-My submission of ComeOn's test for Javascript coders.
+My submission for ComeOn's 'test for Javascript coders'.

 ## Setup